What is White Label AI Chatbot?

 A white-label AI chatbot is a fully customizable AI platform that agencies rebrand and resell to clients as their own product, generating recurring revenue without building technology from scratch.
 The platform vendor builds and maintains the underlying voice and text AI, while the agency controls the branding, client relationships, pricing, and billing.
 From the client's perspective, the agency is the technology provider.
 In practice this means an agency can launch a fully branded voice AI service in days rather than spending months and six figures building one.
 This article explains what a white-label AI chatbot actually is, how the platform model works, how it compares to custom development, what to look for in a platform, and how agencies turn it into recurring revenue.

 Think of it like a private-label product at a grocery store.
 The manufacturer builds the product, but you put your brand on it and sell it to your customers (the white-label voice AI platform guide for agencies covers the full reseller model).
 With white-label AI chatbots, agencies get the same arrangement for voice and text AI agents.
-You get the technology, branding capabilities, and client management tools to build a profitable AI services business without writing a line of code or hiring an engineering team.
+The product goes by several names in search - white label chatbot, chatbot white label, whitelabel chatbot, whitelabel chatgpt, or white label chatbot platform - but they all describe the same thing: technology, branding capabilities, and client management tools that let you build a profitable chatbot agency without writing a line of code or hiring an engineering team.

 How Does a White-Label AI Chatbot Work?